Update: December

 an enabling environment: The Facility facilitates the implementation of

-sound national energy policies and strategies, improve the institutional,
+sound national energy policies and strategies, improves the institutional,

 legal and regulatory framework, strengthen the capacity of key stakeholders,